EleutherAI/tokengrams/src/architecture.md

 impl SuffixTable {
     pub fn count_next(&self);

-    /// To be deleted - not a natural fit for a suffix table data structure, and depends on count_next
+    /// This method is not a natural fit for a suffix table data structure, and uses count_next
-    /// which is "overridden" in ShardedMemmapIndex.
-I want to move it into a sampler struct. pub fn sample(&self) {
+    /// which is "overridden" by ShardedMemmapIndex.
+I want to move it into a Sampler struct that
+    /// uses a count_next implemented in an Index pub fn sample(&self) {
         counts = self.count_next()
         do_sample(counts)
     }
 }

-struct MemmapIndex {
+pub struct MemmapIndex {
     table: SuffixTable
 }
 impl MemmapIndex {